Scandal-UK/FluentValidationLister/ReadMe.md

 This package adds an ActionFilter which will describe the rules and messages defined for any validator.
 It has been developed using [FluentValidation](https://github.com/JeremySkinner/FluentValidation) v10.3.6.

+It also describes the expected JSON datatype for every field - regardless of whether it has any validation rule applied.
+This can be very helpful for automatic generation of dynamic forms.

-There are generic TypeScript handlers for most scenarios included in the sample application.
+There are generic strict TypeScript handlers for most scenarios included in the sample application.

 ## Table of Contents